Skip to main content

 Realtime models

 Realtime models include built-in turn detection options based on VAD and other techniques.
-Leave the turn_detection parameter unset and configure the realtime model's turn detection options directly.
+Set the turn_detection parameter to "realtime_llm" and configure the realtime model's turn detection options directly.

 To use the LiveKit turn detector model with a realtime model, you must also provide an STT plugin.
 The turn detector model operates on STT output.